DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Background

 To this end, as shown in Figure~\ref{fig:PBO_process}, PBO iteratively selects new pairs to query, updates a probabilistic surrogate model over $f$ based on the observed preferences, and uses this model to guide future comparisons.
 Specifically, PBO starts with specifying a prior belief over the unknown function $f$.
 Then, after observing $t$ preference relations, $\mathcal{D}_t = \{ \mathbf{x}_i \succ \mathbf{x}_i' \}_{i=1}^t$, the likelihood $p(\mathcal{D}_t|f)$ and prior $p(f)$ are used to find the posterior $p(f|\mathcal{D}_t)$ via Bayes' rule.
-This posterior is then used to select the next pair $(\mathbf{x}_{t+1}, \mathbf{x}_{t+1}')$ by maximizing an acquisition function $a(\mathbf{x}, \mathbf{x}' \mid \mathcal{D}_t)$ designed to trade off exploration and exploitation.
+This posterior is then used to select the next pair $(\mathbf{x}_{t+1}, \mathbf{x}_{t+1}')$ by maximizing an acquisition function $a(\mathbf{x}, \mathbf{x}' \mid \mathcal{D}_t)$.
 The DM evaluates the new pair, and the observed preference statement is added to the data.
 This loop of querying, updating, and selecting new pairs continues until a stopping criterion is met.